Responsive 3 Column Preview Card with Bootstrap

 I'm still figuring out when, where, and how best to use ids.
 I can see now how overusing them becomes redundant.
 I moved all the styling to the h1 element selector, but the font-size: 2.5rem wouldn't work without adding !important to it.
 Why would that be?
 I can't think of anything that would be overruling it.

-1@Namonaki0Posted about 1 year agoHi Anthony, I forked your repo and made some changes, I hope you don't mind but I sent you a PR named 'Code Review' - link here - just so you can have a look at some examples of how to perhaps condense your CSS by structuring your HTML differently.
+1@Namonaki0Posted over 1 year agoHi Anthony, I forked your repo and made some changes, I hope you don't mind but I sent you a PR named 'Code Review' - link here - just so you can have a look at some examples of how to perhaps condense your CSS by structuring your HTML differently.
 By no means I'm implying that my way is better than yours I'm simply providing alternatives that might help you in the future.
 No need to merge that branch into main, it's only for reference.
 I focused mainly on structure and readability so you might want to still look at things like font-size, etc...

 In short: